 The American Spiritual Ensemble to appear in Rochester 2020!

-The renowned American Spiritual Ensemble will appear as one of the invited choirs in the ACDA Eastern Region Conference in Rochester next year.
+The renowned American Spiritual Ensemble will perform a concert entitled Every Time I Feel the Spirit! as one of the invited choirs in the ACDA Eastern Region Conference in Rochester next year.
 The American Spiritual Ensemble is a critically-acclaimed professional group composed of some of the finest singers in the classical music world.
 Many of its members have performed in such venues as the Metropolitan Opera, New York City Opera, Houston Grand Opera, San Francisco Opera, Boston Opera and the Atlanta Civic Opera.

 The mission of the American Spiritual Ensemble is to keep the American Negro spiritual alive.
 The vocalists have thrilled audiences with their dynamic renditions of classic spirituals and Broadway numbers highlighting the Black experience.
 The group has presented concerts throughout the United States, Europe and South America and has toured Spain numerous times presenting over 80 concerts.